risacan/ex.ex.risacan.github.io/source/works/index.md

 date: 2017-11-01 17:13:24
 ---

+* [Utapri Search](https://risacan.github.io/utapri-search/) is a website where you can search utapri songs by prince name.

 * [Mogitate! 倶楽部](https://mogitate.club/) is a blog for people who loves art & travel & culture.
 Our goal is to publish a full size magazine filled with collage, real girls' feelings, travel diary, comic / anime / book / movie reviews!